wcko87/beatoraja-english-guide/BMS-Overview.md

 # BMS Community

-The BMS Community is generally self-sustaining, with all its music, charts and tools originating from the community itself.
-Songs are either charted by the composers themselves, or by dedicated charters.
+The BMS Community is generally self-sustaining, with all its music, charts and tools created by the community itself.
+BMS charts are either made by the composers themselves, or by dedicated charters.

 ## BMS Events